The Best Way to Freeze Green Beans

 How to Freeze Green Beans

-1. Prep the beans.
+- Prep the beans.
 Begin by rinsing the green beans in a colander under cool running water.
 If you’ve got the time, trim the ends off one at a time using your fingers.
 For the rest of us, it’s easier to line a handful of beans up and remove the tips with a single slice.
 If the tails of the green beans appear limp, turn them and remove those in the same way.

 Blanching is the process of quickly cooking foods in boiling water, and then immediately shocking them in ice water to stop the cooking.
 To properly freeze green beans, you’ll need to blanch them after rinsing them off.
 The process of blanching helps brighten the color, tenderizes the beans, and stops the stimulation of enzymes that could lead to deterioration.
 This way, you can keep the beans fresh while they stay in the freezer.

-3 Tips for the Best-Quality Frozen Green Beans
+Tips for Freezing Green Beans

 - Freeze in a single layer.
 The huge benefit of first freezing green beans in a single layer is that when you reach for them later, you won’t have to deal with thawing a green bean-shaped block.
 Once the beans are frozen solid, then transfer them to a zip-top bag for extended storage.